 For more complex treatment of adults, wisdom teeth removal (or very nervous/phobic patients), we can use Procedural Sedation (also known as “twilight sedation”), a sedation technique utilising a range of IV drugs and a specially trained medical practitioner during treatment in the dental chair.

-Patients are generally very comfortable and lightly conscious, and usually have no recollection of the procedure at all.
+Patients are generally very comfortable, and usually have no recollection of the procedure at all.
 This is most often the preferred choice for impacted wisdom teeth, especially in nervous or phobic patients.
 This option reduces the post operative side affects and inherent risks and cost of general anaesthetics.

 Procedural sedation involves the administration of a medication to induce a state of altered consciousness.
 During sedation, you will feel “asleep” but your body is actually conscious and will maintain control of its own breathing.
 You will be able to respond to verbal requests.

 Procedural sedation removes awareness of the procedure and also provides an amnesic effect, meaning your recollection of the appointment will be minimal.

 This allows dental treatment to be carried out safely with reduced anxiety, stress and discomfort.